 Raising concerns with the facility

-Every private facility is required to have a complaints officer.
+Every private health service establishment is required to have a complaints officer.
 The proprietor must take reasonable steps to make sure patients and staff know who the complaints officer is.

 Making a complaint can be constructive because:

-- if a patient is not happy with their experience at a private hospital or day procedure centre, this will alert the facility to a problem they might not know about
+- if a patient is not happy with their experience at a private health service establishment, this will alert the facility to a problem they might not know about

 - if something has gone wrong, the facility can use the complaint as an opportunity to make improvements

 - a complaint can not only result in a satisfactory explanation but also lead to improvements in the way the facility staff communicate with patients.

 When the proprietor of a private health service establishment receives a complaint, they have to: